Redslaya/ARCore/ARCoreTutorial.md

 ## Create the Scene

 ### Add ARCore Device
 In order to create the scene properly, we first need to import the ARCore SDK package.
-To do so, navigate to `Assets/Import Package/Custom Package` and find the arcore-unity-sdk package in the File Explorer.
+We have incorporated the SDK into the starter code package you downloaded from the Github.
+To do so, navigate to `Assets/Import Package/Custom Package` and find the CS4518 package in the File Explorer.
 When you import the package, make sure all the items are pre-checked.
 This will put all the contents of the package to the Assets folder of your project.

-Next, use the search bar above your scene hierarchy to find the ARCore Device.
+Next, use the search bar above your project directory hierarchy to find the ARCore Device.
 Drag this into your scene, and then delete the main camera.

 ![ARCore Device](/assets/arcoreDevice.png)

 ### Add Example Controller
 The next step is to add a scene controller that will be used to coordinate between ARCore and Unity.

-First, in your scene hierarchy, search for the canvas and drag it into your scene.
-Next, create an empty game object and change its name to SceneController.
+First, in your project directory hierarchy, navigate to `Assets -> Prefabs` and find the prefab called canvas.
+Drag it into your scene.
+Next, create an empty game object in your scene heirarchy by selecting `Create -> Empty Object` and change its name to SceneController.

-Search for the script called AugmentedImageExampleController.cs, and drag it onto SceneController.
+Search for the script called AugmentedImageController.cs in your project directory hierarchy, and drag it onto SceneController.
 Then, search for the `AugmentedImageVisualizer` prefab and drag it into the `Augmented Image Visualizer Prefab` box under the script section of your SceneController.
-Also in this script, drag in the `FitToScanOverlay` from your canvas to `Fit To Scan Overlay`.
+Also in this script, drag in the `FitToScanOverlay` from your canvas in the scene to `Fit To Scan Overlay`.

 ![Example Controller](/assets/exampleController.png)